 Polar Posts: Signy Island

 Here is a postmark I saw on one of my many scans, which led me on a fun search for information on a distant place.
 The postmark is from a First Day Cover, cancelled at Signy Island, British Antarctic Territory.
-I wondered where this was, whether anyone was actual stationed there, whether the mail ever touched the place.
+I wondered where this was, whether anyone was actually stationed there, whether the mail ever touched the place.
 I had a lot of questions.

 The Signy Island base (Base H) was occupied from 18 March 1947 to 13 April 1996, 49 years.
 Starting in 1996, it became a summer-only station with a summer staff of 8 people.
-British Antarctic Territory does have a stamp showing the base: it's Scott #336.
-Interestingly, the stamp shows a postmark from the base from 1954.
-Here you go:

 Over at the British Antarctic Survey site, here is the latest info on Signy base.